derriqk/derriqk.github.io/projects/c_application.md

 published: true
 labels:
   - C
-summary: "This uses pointer access and Linked list implementation to create a sorted list of records.
-The user can choose operations in a Menu to communicate with the database"
+summary: "A solo project for ICS 212 which uses pointer access and Linked list implementation to create a sorted list of records.
+The user can choose operations in a Menu to communicate with the database."
 ---

 <hr>

 <pre>

+  Overview:
   This project involved using two C files, one for a user interface and another for the database.

   The user interface involved a while loop that continues to run until the user chooses the quit option.